stephen-huan/plaid/doc/md/plate.md

 this allows the PCB to support both the grid and MIT layout.

 Once all the switches are pressed into the plate, proceed to solder as usual.
-Recommend soldering the four switches at the corners of the plate first to guarantee that the plate is flat and aligned with the PCB.
+I recommend soldering the four switches at the corners of the plate first to guarantee that the plate is flat and aligned with the PCB.

 [[Video guide]](https://www.youtube.com/watch?v=NNLFTtYiXNg)